Eli (2019 film)

-Eli is a 2019 American horror film directed by Ciarán Foy from a screenplay by David Chirchirillo, Ian Goldberg, and Richard Naing, based on a story by Chirchirillo.
-It stars Kelly Reilly, Sadie Sink, Lili Taylor, Max Martini, and Charlie Shotwell.
-The film follows a boy with a rare autoimmune disease who is taken by his parents to a private medical facility to be cured and suddenly begins to experience paranormal occurrences.
+Eli is a 2019 American supernatural horror film directed by Ciarán Foy from a screenplay by David Chirchirillo, Ian Goldberg, and Richard Naing, based on a story by Chirchirillo.
+It stars Charlie Shotwell, Max Martini, Sadie Sink, Lili Taylor, and Kelly Reilly.
+The film follows a boy with a rare autoimmune disease who is taken by his parents to a private medical facility to be cured.

-Eli was produced by Paramount Pictures, Paramount Players, MTV Films, Intrepid Pictures and Bellevue Productions and was released on October 18, 2019, by Netflix, making it the first film from Paramount Players to not receive a theatrical release.
-It received mixed reviews from critics, with praise for its performances and atmosphere, and criticism for its slow pacing and tone.
+Netflix released the film on October 18, 2019.

 Plot

-Eli Miller is a young boy suffering from a rare disease that causes severe allergic reactions to the outdoors, forcing him to live his life in protective gear.
-His parents, Rose and Paul, have taken him to Dr. Isabella Horn's secluded medical facility, a large, old house that has been modernized and quarantined.
-Eli is initially overjoyed that the facility allows him to remove his "bubble suit", embrace his parents, and enjoy comforts previously denied to him.
-His joy is short-lived, however, as he begins to experience supernatural phenomena in the house.
-He also begins his treatments, which are excruciatingly painful.
-The spectres repeatedly leave him the message lie, and Eli begins to wonder if they are trying to warn him about Horn's treatments.
+Young Eli Miller suffers from severe allergic reactions to the outdoors and is forced to live in protective gear.
+His parents, Rose and Paul, take him to Dr. Isabella Horn's secluded medical facility built in a renovated old house.

+Eli is initially overjoyed to remove his "bubble suit" and enjoy comforts previously denied to him.
+However, he begins to experience supernatural phenomena in the house.
+He also begins his excruciatingly painful treatments.
+The specters repeatedly leave the message "lie", and Eli wonders if they refer to Horn's treatments.

-Eli befriends Haley, a young girl with whom he speaks through a large window in the house's first floor.
-She is the only person who believes his claims that the house is haunted.
-She tells him none of the other patients Horn treated left the facility, implying that they died.
-Eli discovers the word "LIE" is actually the inverted number 317, the passcode to Horn's office.
-When he investigates the office, he finds Horn's records of past patients, showing that all of them were killed by the third and final treatment.
+Eli befriends Haley, the only person who believes the house is haunted.
+She tells him none of the other patients Horn treated left the facility.
+Eli discovers the word "LIE" is the inverted number 317, the passcode to Horn's office.
+In the office, Eli finds Horn's records of past patients, all of whom were killed by the third and final treatment.

-Eli unsuccessfully tries to persuade his parents that they need to leave the facility but Paul tries to drug him into unconsciousness.
+Eli unsuccessfully tries to persuade his parents to get him out of the facility, but Paul sedates him.
 Hurt and confused, Eli barricades himself in Horn's office.
-He finds a photograph of Horn and her assistants dressed as nuns, and a hidden passageway to an underground room with religious paraphernalia.
-Horn locks him inside and he experiences an allergic reaction and passes out.
-When he awakes, he finds he can breathe fine, and he actually has no disease.
+He discovers and enters a hidden passageway to an underground chamber with religious paraphernalia.
+Horn locks Eli inside the chamber, causing Eli to pass out from the allergic reaction.
+When Eli awakes, he finds he can breathe fine, and he actually has no disease.
 Rose, feeling guilty for deceiving Eli, goes to him.
-Eli pretends he's still unconscious.
-When she opens the gate, he knocks her unconscious with a crucifix and flees but is recaptured by Horn and his father.
+When she opens the gate, Eli knocks her unconscious with a crucifix and flees but is recaptured by Horn and his father.